Family homelessness: The Role of Non-Government Organisations

 NGOs or Non-government organisations can often assist with easing the burdens associated with being homeless through providing access to support workers, programs and assistance with finding long-term accommodation.
-In some countries, such as Australia, the state or federal governments often redirect dealing with family homelessness to non-government organisations as they are often more equipped to deal with the issue, and the government can become overwhelmed, especially in countries where family homelessless occurs at high rates.
+In some countries, such as Australia, the state or federal governments often redirect dealing with family homelessness to non-government organisations as they are often more equipped to deal with the issue, and the government can become overwhelmed, especially in countries where family homelessness occurs at high rates.
 For example, the recent COVID-19 crisis has worsened the issue of family homelessness due to a loss of income for many.
 However, non-government organisations such as The Salvation Army and Wayside Chapel have been instrumental in supporting those experiencing family homelessness through providing accommodation and counselling services, in order to ease the pressure on the Australian Government whilst dealing with the global pandemic.

 Examples of Non-Government Organisations

 Mission Australia

 Mission Australia is a homelessness charity that aims to provide stable and safe housing to all Australians.
 They conduct their work through visiting local communities where homelessness rates are high and developing sustainable economic plans to provide more secure housing.
 Moreover, the provide access to shelter for those who need it.